cloudfoundry-attic/vmc/README.md

 ## Deprecated for v2 CF installs (cloudfoundry.com uses v1).

+VMC only supports v1 systems!

-VMC and its plugins have been renamed.
-You can find the current version of the code for this gem at http://github.com/cloudfoundry/cf
+For v2, VMC and its plugins have been renamed to cf. You can find the current version of the code for this gem at http://github.com/cloudfoundry/cf

-# CLI for Cloud Foundry (compatible with next generation also known as v2)
+# CLI for Cloud Foundry (compatible with v1 only)

 The CLI for Cloud Foundry is being completely rewritten.
 Installation, usage & contribution instructions are below.

-To use this CLI, your Cloud Foundry installation can be either running the v1 cloud controller or <a href="https://github.com/cloudfoundry/cloud_controller_ng">cloud_controller_ng</a>, which is a part of the latest <a href="https://github.com/cloudfoundry/cf-release/tree/master/jobs/cloud_controller_ng">cf-release</a>.
+To use this CLI, your Cloud Foundry installation must be running the v1 cloud controller.

-Some features, notably the ones using the v2 api, require cloud_controller_ng.

 ## Installation